Chocolate (The 1975 song): Recording and release

-For "Chocolate", Crossey revealed the band were "pretty unashamed" about wanting the song to become a commercial success.
+For "Chocolate", Crossey revealed the band was "pretty unashamed" about wanting the song to become a commercial success.
 Following the initial ideation stage, the 1975 and Crossey recorded the song at Motor Museum studios in Liverpool.
 Alongside "Robbers" and "Sex", the track was one of the first three written for The 1975.
 After recording "Chocolate" in Liverpool, the band and Crossey traveled to London with engineer Mike Spink and programmer Jonathan Gilmore, where they worked at Livingston studio.
 The producers focused on achieving their desired sounds at the source rather than during mixing; they incorporated unorthodox recording techniques such as making the guitars sound like "a cloud of tone" by positioning the microphones at different heights and substituting the outboard for guitar pedals.

 Programming "Chocolate" involved the use of "strange" percussion such as off-beat "trashy parts" including a tambourine and a "body hit" sample developed by Daniel.
 To emulate the sound of film scores, Daniel and Healy created most of the electronic synthesiser programming at their studio in Wilmslow using Logic.
 While some of these synths were kept in the song's final version, the artists collaborated with Crossey and Gilmore to recreate most of their original work, "trying to make them bigger and better".
 The producers incorporated a number of different synths into the track, with Crossey noting: "It doesn't sound like there are that many electronics in the song, but if you took them out it'd have a very different listening experience."
 This portion of the recording included a marimba from Spectrasonics Omnisphere, an ambient pad from Absynth and an arpeggio constructed using various soft synths from Vacuum, EXS24 and Massive.

 Crossey, who mixed "Chocolate", said both himself and the 1975 had a "clear vision" of how they wanted the song to sound.
 Having already developed a rough edit of the track, the producer only wanted to create an improved version; Crossey was inspired by the "bottom-end vibe" of Foster the People's "Pumped Up Kicks" (2010), so his mixing work on "Chocolate" focused on the "bottom end" of the rhythm section and adjusting the song's groove.
 Elsewhere, the producer spent time developing the desired interaction between the vocals and the drums, seeking to construct the former with "some presence and wideness and vibe" to give Healy's voice "a sense of importance".
 On 21 January 2013, "Chocolate" was released as the lead single from Music for Cars by Dirty Hit, Polydor Records and Vagrant Records.
 The song was later included on The 1975, representing the album's fourth track.

 "Chocolate" is considered the band's breakthrough hit in the United States, peaking at #80 on the US Billboard Hot 100.